11 MARCH 2022 – PLEASE READ THE FOLLOWING REQUEST LETTER FROM OUR CLASS PRESIDENT, DIRK MOSIS

 - This list addresses how we will “measure success”: METRICS FAQ’S-2

-For you convenience, the first of the list of Frequently-Asked-Question is provided below:
+For you convenience, the first of these lists is provided below:

 The Class of 1973 Campaign- Non Sibi…Continuing the Legacy